User management

 Control user sessions

-Allow user to see active user sessions and force terminate them.
+Allow user to see active user sessions and forcefully terminate them.
 (Not yet implemented)

 Edit event processing policy